FlowFuse/website/src/blog/2024/07/customise-theming-in-your-dashboards.md

 ## Styling Header

-One of the significant customization features we've added in the latest release is the ability to style the header in different ways.
+One of the significant customization features we've added recently is the ability to style the header in different ways.

 To style the header:

-1. 1.
-Go to the Dashboard 2.0 sidebar
+1. Go to the Dashboard 2.0 sidebar
 2. Click on to the "Edit settings" option located at the top of the Dashboard 2.0 sidebar.

 ![Left Side Area](./images/edit-setting-button.png){data-zoomable}